time-memo/website/README.md

 ## Technologies

-The project is based on Bootstrap 4.5.2.
+The project is based on Bootstrap 4.5.2. and leverage the SASS.
+We used nunjucks for templating the html.

+The site is running on AWS.
+The whole deployment is automated by CI/CD pipeline in GitHub Actions.

 ## Requirements
  - NodeJS 12.10+